good

 1.

-To start using Wrike, you'll need an account, which only takes a few minutes to create.
-New users who want to test the platform's premium features can begin a 14-day free trial without inputting any payment information.
+First, you'll need to create a Wrike account, which can be set up in just a few minutes.
+New users who want to test the platform's premium features can use a 14-day free trial without having to enter any payment details.

 Create your first project during registration.

-After registration, you'll be taken to your first project's main screen.
+After registration, you are taken directly to the project view of your newly created project.
 On the right, you'll notice a brief tutorial that explains Wrike's most important features and basic concepts.

 • 1.

-Menu bar: Use this to navigate between areas of your Wrike dashboard.
-This includes your Spaces and Projects, a search feature, your inbox, and a quick view of your assigned tasks.
+Menu bar: You'll navigate through different sections of your Wrike dashboard via the menu bar.
+Here, you'll find your spaces and projects, a search function, your inbox, and a quick overview of the tasks assigned to you.

 • 2.